HaimHalfon/Ebay_playwright/README.md

 ## Test Data (Data-Driven)

-Test inputs are configured in:
+Test inputs are configured in `data/test_data.json`.

-- data/test_data.json

 You can change values like: